intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

 ### Testing the plugin

-We can test the plugin is working by deploying the provided example OpenCL image with FFT offload enabled.
+We can test the plugin is working by deploying an OpenCL image and running `clinfo`.

-1. Build a Docker image with an example program offloading FFT computations to GPU:

-    ```bash
-    $ cd ${INTEL_DEVICE_PLUGINS_SRC}/demo
-    $ ./build-image.sh ubuntu-demo-opencl
-    ...
-    Successfully tagged ubuntu-demo-opencl:devel
-    ```

-1. Create a job running unit tests off the local Docker image:
+1. Create a job:

     ```bash
     $ kubectl apply -f ${INTEL_DEVICE_PLUGINS_SRC}/demo/intelgpu-job.yaml